PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 because the number of retainees far outweighs terminates.
 There are over 5 times more retainees than terminates, so using any of these statistics would not provide a fair and accurate comparison.
-Also note that the figures will not yield a total percentage of 100% as they do not share the same denominator.
+Also note that the figures below will not yield a total percentage of 100% as they do not share the same denominator.

 ``` r
 satisfaction_count = employee_profile_renamed %>%